 A real person is going to drive an American made car or a foreign car or none at all.

-The thing about “real” people is you can’t tell them what to be — or who or what to like — and expect them to cater to you simply because you want them to.
-They’re going to be real and make their own decisions, whether popular or not.
+The thing about “real” people is that you can’t tell them what to be — or who or what to like — and expect them to cater to you simply because you want them to.
+Real people are going to be real and make their own decisions and do what they want whether you approve of it or not.

 Real people don’t exist to confine themselves to other people’s expectations.
 They’re not content with being labeled.
 They have no desire to fit within a box.
 They don’t cave in to peer pressure.
 And they don’t act with the intention of pleasing everyone.